SNOMED-Documents/snomed-editorial-guide/technique.md

 Information about  _what_ is being observed would be included in a separate attribute of the Observable entity model.
 The [Observable Entity Defining Attributes page](https://confluence.ihtsdotools.org/display/DOCEG/Observable+Entity+Defining+Attributes) provides more details about modeling of observables using various attributes.

+Reference methods and standardized method protocols are out of scope of the technique hierarchy.